Get a Power BI visual certified

 npm audit- Must not return any warnings with high or moderate level.

-- TSlint from Microsoft with no overridden configurations.
+- TSlint from Microsoft with the required configuration.
 This command must not return any lint errors.

 Use the latest version of powerbi-visuals-tools to write the Power BI visual.